wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 list using the `next` pointer.
 The queue object tracks events in the future `64 * B` cycles in the array `blocks`, where `B` is a template argument specifing the number of `PQBlock`s.
 The rest of the events are stored in a regular multimap object, `feMap`.

+Inserting into and removing the top event from the queue is straightforward.
+For insertion, we compute the block offset and the slot offset within the block, and calls `enqueue()` of the block object if the event is scheduled for the near future.
+Otherwise, we directly insert the event into the multimap `feMap`.
+For dequeue, we scan `PQBlock` objects to find the first non-empty block, and compute the offset within that block before calling `dequeue()`.
+If all blocks are empty, we iterate through `feMap` and populate the empty blocks before retry the dequeue operation.
+Note that the argument `deqCycle` will be updated accordingly to the actual cycle the event is stored.

+The event queue also provides a member function `firstCycle()`, which returns the absolute cycle of the nearest event in the event queue.
+This function is used to probe the next event cycle, which as we will see later, is used by the DES driver to determine when the current weave phase simulation should terminate.